unicorn004/ShopHaven/README.md

 - Secure payment integration with Razorpay
 - Admin dashboard for managing products and orders
 - Responsive design for both desktop and mobile
+- **Dynamic Map Integration**: Utilize Leaflet.js for real-time geolocation and route mapping for deliveries.
+- **Geocoding**: Users can easily input addresses with auto-suggestions, enhancing the order placement experience.

 ## Technologies Used